 PostgreSQL-native vector search via pgvector integrated into Supabase's managed backend — store embeddings alongside your relational data with auth, real-time subscriptions, and row-level security.

-Other tools in the database & productivity category that you might want to compare with pgvector.
+Other tools in the ai memory & search category that you might want to compare with pgvector.

 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.